 Ways to Stay Active and Connected

-Isolation can be a difficult time and you may find yourself worrying about whether you may become sick.
+Isolation can be a difficult time and you may find yourself worrying.
 Try to keep yourself and your mind busy, and stay connected with people who can support you.

 - Talk with your family and/or friends.
 Sometimes listening to someone else talk about their day or having the opportunity to vent can keep us from getting caught in our own heads.